 You will need to get fluids containing bicarbonate to help prevent kidney damage.
 You may need to get fluids through a vein (IV).
 Some people may need kidney dialysis.

-Your doctor may prescribe medicines including diuretics and bicarbonate (if there is enough urine output).
+Your health care provider may prescribe medicines including diuretics and bicarbonate (if there is enough urine output).

-The outcome depends on the amount of kidney damage.
-Acute kidney failure occurs in many patients.
+The outcome depends on the amount of kidney damage .
+Acute kidney failure occurs in many people.
 Getting treated soon after rhabdomyolysis begins will reduce the risk of permanent kidney damage.

 People with milder cases may return to their normal activities within a few weeks to a month.
 However, some people continue to have problems with fatigue and muscle pain.